Missing climate goals, Dutch mull closing coal plants

 Just 5.6 percent of Dutch energy came from renewable sources in 2014, according to an annual energy review published in October, and the country will miss a "binding" 2020 target of 14 percent.

-The Netherlands' target was set below the European Union-wide renewables target for 2020 of 20 percent, a concession granted due to the relatively large Dutch industrial base, centered around the port of Rotterdam.
-Neighboring Germany, with a similar profile, reached 30 percent from renewables in 2014.
+The Netherlands' target was set below the European Union-wide renewables target for 2020 of 20 percent, a concession granted due to the relatively large Dutch industrial base, centred around the port of Rotterdam.
+Neighbouring Germany, with a similar profile, reached 30 percent from renewables in 2014.

 In June, a court found the Dutch government had also fallen behind on its goals under the Kyoto protocol on CO2 emissions and ordered it to cut output by 25 percent from 1990 levels by 2020 -- a more ambitious target than the 17 percent Rutte's government had been following.